sh00t2kill/linktap_local_http_component/README.md

 There is also an attribute called `Default Time`.
 If the duration entity matches, and has been changed from the default, this should be set to `false`.
 If not, again please lodge an issue. <br />
 This can also occur if you have renamed entities, as it uses some fuzzy logic name matching in order to get the duration.
 If you have renamed entities in HA, delete the integration, change the names as desired in the Linktap app, and re-add the integration again. <br />

+<b>I added a new taplinker or valvelinker to my gateway, and changed the names of them in the app.
+Why are they called TapLinker 1 and TapLinker 2 in Home Assistant?</b><br />
+There can be a slight delay of up to 30 moinutes between devices being renamed on the mobile app and those changes being sycned with the local API.
+You can reload the integration later and the name changes should get picked up.
+Note that this will create all new entities, so dont setup any automations etc until the name change has come in.<br />

 <b>What do I do if i have more than 1 gateway?</b><br />
 If you have more than 1 gateway, ensure the local HTTP API is enabled on each one, and set them up separately via its IP address or hostname.
 The integration has been tested and is known to work with multiple gateways.
 There should be no limitation on how many gateways can be added, and in theory you should be able to add gateways that are connected to different linktap accounts, as long as they are directly accessible via HTTP.